ofmla/devito-wiki/FAQ.md

 python scripts/clear_devito_cache.py
 ```

+## Where does the generated code go and how do I look at it?
+Devito stores the generated code as well as the jit-compiled libraries in a temporary directory.
+By setting the environment variable `DEVITO_LOGGING=DEBUG`, Devito will show, amongst other things, the absolute path to the generated code.

+## Can I change the directory where Devito stashes the generated code?

+Yes, just set the environment variable `TMPDIR` to your favorite location.

 ## I create an Operator, look at the generated code, and the equations appear in a different order than I expected.

 The Devito compiler computes a topological ordering of the input equations based on data dependency analysis.
 Heuristically, some equations might be moved around to improve performance (e.g., data locality).
 Therefore, the order of the equations in the generated code might be different than that used as input to the Operator.

-## Where does generated code go and how do I look at it
-TMP variable?

 ## What environment variables control how devito works